Appdynamics/tibco-ems-monitoring-extension/README.md

 1. Before the extension is installed, the prerequisites mentioned [here](https://community.appdynamics.com/t5/Knowledge-Base/Extensions-Prerequisites-Guide/ta-p/35213) need to be met.
 Please do not proceed with the extension installation if the specified prerequisites are not met.

+2. Download and install [Apache Maven](https://maven.apache.org/) which is configured with `Java 8` to build the extension artifact from source.
+You can check the java version used in maven using command `mvn -v` or `mvn --version`.
+If your maven is using some other java version then please download java 8 for your platform and set JAVA_HOME parameter before starting maven.

-2. Before starting this monitor, make sure your EMS server is configured to report statistics.
+3. Before starting this monitor, make sure your EMS server is configured to report statistics.
 You can do this by editing the file `tibemsd.conf` in your `TIBCO_HOME`, or by using the `tibemsadmin` command line utility.